sherlannn/sherlannn/README.md

 ### About Me

-I am a Data Science Master’s student at the University of Sapienza with a strong background in Computer Engineering.
-My expertise includes Python, R, Machine Learning, Neural Networks, and Computer Vision.
-I’ve worked on projects including predictive modeling, time series forecasting, and various NN implementations.
-Through startup competitions and training camps, I’ve developed strong problem-solving, collaboration, and leadership skills.
+I am a Master’s student in Data Science at Sapienza University of Rome with a background in Computer Engineering and a strong focus on Machine Learning, Neural Networks, RAG systems, and generative modeling.
+My academic work spans topics such as diffusion models, conformal prediction, computer vision, graph neural networks, large language models (LLMs), and Graph RAG.
+I aim to apply generative and retrieval-augmented models to solve complex real-world problems across domains such as vision, language, and decision-making.

 ---